 Did you know that Slovenia is the cradle of the royal white horses?
 The noble Lipizzaner horses are from this little country and are some of the oldest breeds in Europe.
-If you are an equine lover, you can go riding cross the countryside around Bled, Pokljuka and the spectacular Radovna Valley and the eastern part of the Triglav National Park for two to six hours depending on your horse-riding experience.
+If you are an equine lover, you can go riding across the countryside around Bled, Pokljuka and the spectacular Radovna Valley and the eastern part of the Triglav National Park for two to six hours depending on your horse-riding experience.

 We went through a charming forest trail, with short inclines towards the lower hills of Senozeta with a beautiful view of the Lake Bled.
 I highly recommend this activity if you want to discover the pristine Triglav National Park as you bond with your horse and soak in the fresh forest and woody scents in the air.
 Struggling with a lazy horse like my friend Sarah did, is optional.

 Some of the most beautiful hiking trails abound the Triglav National Park, which covers roughly 4% of Slovenia.
 From scenic walking trails along the pristine Soca River to the Seven Lakes Valley trail between Bohinj and Trenta, the park is a haven for nature lovers.

 If you feel adventurous enough, you can also climb Mount Triglav (2,864 m), nestled at the heart of the Julian Alps.
 Although both are at an intermediate level, it is important that you have good physical fitness and no fear of heights.
 There are four mountain trails that you can take, and each takes two days to get to the summit.